helmgast/lore/design.md

 Things that needs some implementation thought or should be covered by frameworks used:

-- Nice URLs do not match REST urls, as may want to see parent resources and no "articles" verb in the URL
+- Nice URLs do not match REST urls, as may want to see parent resources and no "articles" verb in the URL -- separately create nice URLs as shallow alias to API calls
 - Human users have two kinds of GET - get to read, and get to edit, e.g. a form.
-Thereby "intent="
+Thereby "intent=" -- make all editable pages automatically activate into edit mode, not loading a separate page
-- Some fields need to be sent to client but not editable, eg. slug
+- Some fields need to be sent to client but not editable, eg. slug -- a schema setting
-- Some fields need some form of serialization to fit into a FORM and back into an object
+- Some fields need some form of serialization to fit into a FORM and back into an object -- serialize into json and make the form component deal with it
-- Some fields can be editable but not sent to client, e.g. password
+- Some fields can be editable but not sent to client, e.g. password -- special case, but schema setting. in Eve, set projection for fieldname to 0
-- Creating a reference in a field to another resource may depend on permissions from that other resource (e.g. to make an article inside a world needs permissions on that world)
+- Creating a reference in a field to another resource may depend on permissions from that other resource (e.g. to make an article inside a world needs permissions on that world) -- Generalized hierarchical articles system
 - There are multiple "Schemas": one for database models, one for forms, one for URL arguments, and potentially one for auth.
 They should be kept as close/same but also have different behaviour.
 The DB model needs all fields while a form maybe SHOULDN'T contain all fields.
+-- Fixed with schema setting to hide some fields
 - REST says that POST for new resources should happen on the list route e.g /articles/.
 It means the function that deals with that list route has to also deal with the logic for posting.
 Especially as the form for creating a new resource needs to come from the GET route.
 I solved it with having the special id "post" so that the GET route can be re-used.
+-- Tricky to solve.
+Maybe keep special "post" ID.

+Possible in Eve?
+prefillable fields
+WTForm might be removed - replace with vue? or we generate wtform from schema Filteroptions, e.g how to display the possible options?
+Automatic Action URL?
+Log events (using oplog?)
+Contribution allowed is not enforced, individual ownership maybe Streaming GridFS-files?
+MD5-based check of media
+Filter queries based on access right?
+Reorder asset list to show selected files first filter based on access? stock count

 Forms